I bet I can guess the top 2 reasons why you’ve brushed off the idea of adding the Solar Panel Hanger to your solar installation toolbox.

 “I am so good at installing solar panels, I get a straight line every time and don’t need a tool to help with that.”

-Yes, it is true that the Solar Panel Hanger is great for keeping the first row of panels nice and straight so your array doesn’t look cockeyed on the roof when you are done, but that’s just the tip of the iceberg.
+Yes, the Solar Panel Hanger is indeed great for keeping the first row of panels nice and straight so your array doesn’t look cockeyed on the roof when you are done, but that’s just the tip of the iceberg.

 Let’s segway for a moment into the basic process of installing solar panels.